Mindful Self-Compassion Program

 Mindful Self Compassion Online

-The next Mindful Self Compassion training will be Live Online and commence Term 1, 2026 from Monday 27th April.
-MSC includes 9 sessions: 8 x 2.5-hour classes, plus Retreat Day.
+The next Mindful Self Compassion training will be online (live) and commence Term 4, 2026 from Wednesday 8th October.
+MSC includes 9 sessions: 8 x 2.5-hour classes, plus Retreat.

 8 x 2.5 hour sessions